PM123 1.4x is a fork of PM123 1.32 providing many new features. See change log for further details.

 FFT-Convolution, improved filter kernel design

-hand-optimized MMX code.
-So using FFT convolution is the prerequisite
+MMX code.
+So using FFT convolution is the prerequisite to use

 The original kernel design function created FIR kernels with very bad locality and unreasonable sharp transitions at high frequencies.
 Furthermore low frequencies are processed very poorly even at the maximum FIR order.

 The new implementation cures most of the problems and allows 3 times larger filter kernels (due to the FFT convolution).

 |The equalizer plug-in causes a filter delay in the order of 200ms.
 The new plug-in-interface allows to hide this delay resulting virtually in a zero phase filter.
 The new plug-in responds very fast to any user actions like seek and jump.
 Furthermore, enabling and disabling the EQ and changing the FIR order does not longer cause jumps in the playback.
 The filter response has also been improved.||stable|

 |Added a very pretty spectroscope function to the built-in analyzer plug-in.
 Furthermore a optional high precision mode is now available to get more reasonable results.||stable|